Timothy-W-Hilton/gitsummary/README.md

-## PrintGitInfo
+## gitsummary

-Pure python utility to print concise status of current git repository.
+Pure python utility to print a one-list summary of the current git repository, the current branch, and the hash for the current head.